Disability Employment Australia. Represent, Support, Resource

 The CRRS is an impartial and confidential service dealing with complaints about Disability Employment Services (DES), Australian Disability Enterprises (ADEs) & Advocacy Services.

 The CRRS can help you sort out complaints if a Commonwealth-funded disability employment or advocacy service is not meeting the Disability Services Standards.
+This service is provided by WorkFocus.

 Go to: CRRS website